stanwood/Cocoa_Pods_Specs/README.md

 # Future Stanwood SDK's

+We listed below a few SDK's we can manage with **CocoaPods**, and can be reused across all `iOS` projects

 ## STWFeaturesKit

 This SDK should include feature we can reuse.
 For example, some of the features we have on **7NXT**, are: